 Solutions from JVET-N0389 and JVET-N0477, described in section 4, are also investigated for the dual-tree case.

 Defined tests

-In CE2-2 tests, chroma residual scaling (CRS) is enabled for dual-tree case (separate luma-chroma partitioning tree) and the following methods are applied to all title groups.
+In CE2-2 tests, chroma residual scaling (CRS) is enabled for dual-tree case (separate luma-chroma partitioning tree) and the following methods are applied to all tile groups.